myshkin5/aws-musings/infrastructure/README.md

 Just creates a VPC.

-Note that because CloudFormation currently can't create a VPC with IPv6, this stack can't be used with the subsequent stacks if IPv6 support is required.
-Instead of using this stack, manually create a VPC with IPv6 support (via the console or CLI) then pass the `VPCId` and IPv6 parameters to the lower stacks.
-Note default IPv6 parameters are supplied by the [`ipv6-defaults.sh`](#ipv6-defaults) script.
+Note that, as of this edition, CloudFormation can't create a VPC with IPv6 enabled and therefore this stack can't be used with the subsequent stacks if IPv6 support is required.
+If IPv6 is required, do not use this stack and instead manually create a VPC with IPv6 support (via the console or CLI *with* DNS hostnames and DNS resolution *both* enabled) then pass the `VPCId` and IPv6 parameters to the lower stacks.
+Also note default IPv6 parameters are supplied by the [`ipv6-defaults.sh`](#ipv6-defaults) script.

 | | |
 ---|---